 Pros to Renting

-There is financial predictability when renting.
+- There is financial predictability when renting.
 You know exactly how much you’re going to spend on housing each month.
-Any increases in rent require notice and usually cannot occur until the lease runs out.
+Any increases in rent require notice and usually do not occur until the lease runs out.

-Renters are not eligible for a mortgage interest or tax deductions.
+- Renters are not eligible for mortgage interest or tax deductions.

-Pet and security deposits are the norm for many rentals.
-Some pet deposits are non refundable.
+- Pet and security deposits are the norms for many rentals.
+Some pet deposits are non-refundable.